Your shopping cart is empty

 Setup your Short Codes.

-This will allow you to listen in to a call taking place with another user on the account.
-You will need to dial the short code followed by their extension number e.g. *101001 If you would like to turn this off for your user so your colleagues cannot barge your calls, edit your user preferences under the tab ‘Call Monitor’.
+This will allow you to listen to a call taking place with another user on the account.
+You will need to dial the shortcode followed by their extension number e.g. *101001 If you would like to turn this off for your user so your colleagues cannot barge your calls, edit your user preferences under the tab ‘Call Monitor’.

 When you park a call the caller is placed on hold until you or another person takes the parked call out of its parking space.
 Anyone can park or un-park a call, so it's a popular way of transferring calls in a small office where you can see each other.
 "Hey Fred, there is a call for you parked on 1!".
 Call Parking.

 With this setting, you can pick up a call that is going through to any other extension in your company.
-For example, if you see another phone in your office is being dialed you can then press the * code followed by their user in order to answer the call.
+For example, if you see another phone in your office is being dialled you can then press the * code followed by their user to answer the call.